Senior Claire Heyne Receives 2025-2026 Jerome S. Bruner Award for Excellence in Undergraduate Research

 The Department of Psychology and Neuroscience is proud to announce that senior Claire Heyne has been honored as the recipient of the 2025–2026 Jerome S. Bruner Award for Excellence in Undergraduate Research.
 Heyne exemplifies the intellectual curiosity, rigor, and commitment to meaningful scholarship that the Bruner Award recognizes.

 Originally from Owatonna, Minnesota, where opportunities to engage in research were limited, Heyne’s journey into psychological research began at Duke University.
-Her interest was sparked during the spring semester of her freshman year after enrolling in PSY 101, taught by Dr. Bridgette Hard and Dr. Emma Grisham.
-While she was fascinated by the creativity of the methods researchers use to address psychological questions, it was the course’s research proposal assignment, through which students develop their own study designs, that ultimately inspired her to pursue research assistantships and further scholarly opportunities.
+Her interest was sparked during the spring semester of her freshman year after enrolling in PSY 101, taught by Professor of the Practice of Psychology & Neuroscience Bridgette Hard and Emma Grisham, Ph.D., departmental instructional staff.
+While Heyne's was fascinated by the creativity of the methods researchers use to address psychological questions, it was the course’s research proposal assignment — through which students develop their own study designs — that ultimately inspired her to pursue research assistantships and further scholarly opportunities.
 Since then, Heyne’s research interests have centered on child development, shaped by her work in both the Tomasello Lab and the Wilbourn Infant Lab.

-Heyne is grateful to be part of the Tomasello Lab and feels privileged to have been mentored by Dr. Michael Tomasello and Dr. Henrike Moll of the University of Southern California.
+Heyne is grateful to be part of the Tomasello Lab and feels privileged to have been mentored by James F. Bonk Distinguished Professor of Psychology & Neuroscience Michael Tomasello and Henrike Moll of the University of Southern California.
 She notes that their consistent support provided invaluable guidance in understanding the theoretical foundations of her research, developing effective procedures, and navigating unexpected challenges with grace.
 Being part of a lab with regular meetings also gave Heyne opportunities to discuss ideas and procedures and to receive extensive feedback, which significantly shaped both studies.
-While not directly involved in her current research project, Heyne also wishes to acknowledge Drs.
-Hard and Grisham, whose encouragement helped her develop confidence in her academic and professional abilities.
+While not directly involved in her current research project, Heyne also wishes to acknowledge Hard and Grisham, whose encouragement helped her develop confidence in her academic and professional abilities.

 Receiving the Bruner Award represents more than an academic achievement for Heyne; it is a meaningful marker of personal growth.
-Dr. Tomasello often speaks of Dr. Jerome S. Bruner as a highly influential mentor, and Heyne is proud to have enacted the lessons of intellectual curiosity and high-quality scholarship passed down through this lineage.
-Mirroring Dr. Bruner’s focus on how human psychology influences both the conception and practice of law during his time at New York University’s School of Law, Heyne hopes to use her psychological and future legal education to improve access to and the quality of education, while also contributing to cognitive psychology scholarship that supports a more just and effective legal system.
+Tomasello often speaks of Jerome S. Bruner as a highly influential mentor, and Heyne is proud to have enacted the lessons of intellectual curiosity and high-quality scholarship passed down through this lineage.
+Mirroring Bruner’s focus on how human psychology influences both the conception and practice of law during his time at New York University’s School of Law, Heyne hopes to use her psychological and future legal education to improve access to and the quality of education, while also contributing to cognitive psychology scholarship that supports a more just and effective legal system.

 Reflecting on her undergraduate journey, Heyne is grateful for the opportunity to explore a wide range of disciplines through Duke’s diverse course offerings, as well as for the many research opportunities available to undergraduates.
 She encourages fellow students interested in research to pursue that interest, even if they are unsure whether it is the right fit, as it may open pathways to a meaningful career.
 Even if it does not, students will gain valuable skills and a clearer understanding of the work they enjoy.